 Have two daughters, my eldest started school in September 2014.

 Committee membership: Chair of Children, Families & Community Committee.

 Helen Roberts - Co-opted Governor

-Became a Governor because early years education is so important throughout life.
+Helen wanted to become a Governor because early years education is so important throughout life.

 Sujeet Wadke - Parent Governor

 Parent Governor since January 2016 and sit on the Joint Resources and Curriculum and Achievement Committee.